cacodcar/cacodcar.github.io/_posts/2021-01-30-Synth_Guitar.md

 music = guitar.compose()
 ```

 This composed piece of music can then be turned into a sound file, and this is the result.
+WARNING LOUD!!!

 <audio controls="controls">
   <source type="audio/wav" src="/assets/imgs/KingW.wav"></source>